 To register as a patient with Fireclay Health, you must live within our practice boundary

 Enter your postcode in our map tool to check your eligibility.
-You can move map in any direction and zoom in/out as required.

 If you are ill while away from home or are not registered with a doctor but need to see one, you can receive emergency treatment for 14 days.